-Learn more by joining this year’s nominees for the Nordic Council Environment Prize 2021 in a discussion around solutions for ensuring sustainable food systems.
+Learn more by joining this year’s nominees for the Nordic Council Environment Prize in a discussion on solutions for safeguarding sustainable food systems.

-The theme for the Nordic Council Environment Prize 2021 – and this event – is sustainable food systems.
-The eight nominees are all representing Nordic solutions to the challenge of creating sustainable food systems.
-They work with a wide range of areas; including a database of the carbon footprint of common food products, regenerative agriculture that sequesters CO2 in the soil, and a greenhouse in Greenland that supplies local restaurants and citizens with fresh food – just to mention some.
+The theme for the 2021 Nordic Council Environment Prize – and this event – is sustainable food systems.
+The eight nominees all represent Nordic solutions to the challenge of creating sustainable food systems.
+They work with a wide range of areas, including a database of the carbon footprint of common food products, regenerative agriculture that sequesters CO2 in the soil, and a greenhouse in Greenland that supplies local restaurants and citizens with fresh food – to mention just a few.

-Together with the nominees, moderator Helle Solvang will take us through a discussion on how our food systems can become more sustainable, from sea and soil to table, and back again.
+Together with the nominees, moderator Helle Solvang will steer us through a discussion on how our food systems can become more sustainable, from sea and soil to table, and back again.
 Helle Solvang is founder of the media, action and learning platform, Jordens Skole.
-She has many years’ experience of bringing forward knowledge, ideas, and competencies that support green transitions.
+She has many years’ experience of producing knowledge, ideas, and skills that support green transitions.

-In addition to the nominees, we will hear from Stian Haanes, one of the founders and directors of Too Good to Go, the initiative that won the Nordic Council Environment Prize in 2016.
-He will share his personal experience from winning the prize up until today.
+In addition to the nominees, we will hear from Stian Haanes, one of the founders and directors of Too Good to Go, the initiative that won the 2016 Nordic Council Environment Prize.
+He will share his personal experience of his journey from winning the prize up until today.

 About this year’s theme: Sustainable food systems